Custom Bottled Water Label Design: File Specs, QR Codes, and Design Tips

 The label on a custom bottled water bottle is doing more work than most people realize.
 It is the first thing someone sees, it carries your brand identity, and it has to survive sitting in an ice bucket for three hours without peeling or smearing.
 Getting the design right matters.

-We have printed custom labels for over 20 years at custom labeled plastic bottled water, and the labels that work best all follow a few consistent patterns.
-Here is what we have learned about designing custom bottled water labels that actually look good and hold up.
+We have printed custom labels for over 20 years, and the labels that work best all follow a few consistent patterns.
+Here is what we have learned about designing custom bottled water labels that look good and hold up.

 Start With Your Logo, Not Your Message